 Rosemary sat on the park bench and looked over at the children, playing on the swings and slides.
 She felt alone, even surrounded by so many other women and children.
 But none of the children were hers.
 She wondered why she punished herself like this.
-As if by being here she could pretend that she had bought Polly to play with her friends.
+As if by being here she could pretend that she had brought Polly to play with her friends.
 There was a time when she would do that.
 But not now.

 She sighed and decided that enough was enough.
 It was time to accept that she didn’t belong here.
 Besides, other mothers were beginning to notice her.
 She’d been aware of their sly glances, their whispers as they huddled together.
 And who could blame them?
 She must have looked completely out of place.
 These days, she hardly even dressed to look nice, like she once would have.
 Her clothes were un-ironed, her coat wrinkled and her hair had hardly seen a comb in days.

-Rosemary gave a hesitant smile but didn’t answer.
+Rosemary smiles again but didn’t answer.

 Rosemary shifted slightly in embarrassment.
-“No” She said “I don’t have children.
+“No.” She said “I don’t have children.
 I just like to come here to read”.

 “Well, I would have thought that was impossible, with the noise the children are making”.